Physical Address

 Often referred to as Korea’s version of Corona (and you can see why by the look of it), Cafri is a budget light lager.
 However, its taste is very weak and watery, more like a carbonated soft drink with a slightly bitter taste.
 The taste dissipates almost instantly, leaving little to remember.
 Despite its shortcomings, Cafri could be a good choice for those seeking a very light, carbonated beer.

 The Korean beer scene is as diverse as it is exciting.
 From mainstream lagers to craft beers with unique flavors, there’s a Korean beer for every palate.
 Whether you’re a beer connoisseur or a casual drinker, these Korean beers offer a refreshing change from the usual suspects.
-So the next time you’re in the mood for a cold one, why not reach for a Korean beer
+So the next time you’re in the mood for a cold one, why not reach for a Korean beer?

-Remember to always drink responsibly and enjoy the rich flavors that Korean beers have to offer.
+Remember to always drink responsibly and enjoy the rich flavours that Korean beers have to offer.
 Whether you’re pairing it with a meal or enjoying a cold one on a hot day, there’s a Korean beer that’s just right for the occasion.
 Cheers, or as they say in Korea, “건배” (geonbae)!

 What Is the Best Korean Beer?
 This is totally subjective!
 However, in my opinion, the best mainstream beer is Cass.
 When it comes to craft beers, I love Malpyo and Jeju Wit Ale.